A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Using rest-UV and to infer burstiness

 While all of these factors affect the observed ratio of the rest-UV and \ha\ luminosities, the impact of dust attenuation and the SFH is the most dominant.
 However, attenuation due to dust is well-parameterized with the help of dust laws (e.g., \citealt{calzetti00}) and the dust content of galaxies can be measured independently.
 Hence, we can correct the ratio of the observed rest-UV and \ha\ luminosities for dust and use it to infer the SFHs of galaxies.
 For the sake of convenience, we introduce a \textit{``burstiness''} parameter ($\zeta$) in the rest of our analysis, which is defined as the \textit{dust-corrected} \uvha\ luminosity ratio:

 Figure~\ref{fig:uvha_templates} demonstrates the evolution of $\zeta$ under different assumptions of SFHs, stellar IMFs and metallicities using theoretical galaxy model templates.
 We use the Flexible Stellar Population Synthesis library \citep[FSPS;][]{conroy09,conroy10} with the MILES stellar library and MIST\footnote{\url{http://waps.cfa.harvard.edu/MIST/}} isochrones to generate the spectral energy distribution of our mock stellar populations.
 We compute the rest-UV (1500\angstrom) luminosity density and \ha\ line luminosities for a range of stellar populations to track the evolution of $\zeta$ over a 10~Gyr timescale.
 We vary the IMF for the stellar population amongst \citet{chabrier03}, \citet{salpeter55}, and \citet{kroupa01}.
 The stellar metallicity is varied over a range of $log{(Z/Z_\odot)}$=$-2$ to 0 and the gas-phase metallicity is set to be equal to the stellar.
 We compare star-formation bursts of varying durations and burst shapes with the constant star-formation scenario.
-In our toy model, the star-bursts are introduced on top of a low level of underlying constant star-formation ($\sim$0.1\%\ of the peak burst amplitude).
+In our toy model, the star-bursts are introduced on top of a low level of underlying constant star-formation at the level of $\sim$0.1\%\ of the peak burst amplitude, which is consistent with the SFHs inferred for $\sim$10$^{8-10}$~M$_\odot$ galaxies observed in the local universe \citep[e.g., ][]{weisz12,kaufmann14,emami19}.
 Lastly, since we are considering the \textit{dust-free} luminosity ratio ($\zeta$), there is no dust added to our toy model.